volodymyrprokopyuk/knowledge-base/programming/r.md

   other arguments or even variables defined inside the function. `missing(arg) == T` if default value is used
 - Explicitly passed function arguments are evaluated in outside (global) environment
+- The enclosing environment of the manufactured function is the an execution environment of the function factory (closure, force function factory arguments to avoid lazy evaluation bugs)

 ## Environments